 PLEASE NOTE: THIS PROPERTY IS NOT AVAILABLE TO SCHOOLIES.

 This superbly furnished and decorated, architect designed property is located in a quiet court in the Red Rocks area of Cowes, just an easy 450m from a secluded bay beach, with no busy roads to cross.
-This superb beach is known only to the locals, and is accessed by a secluded track through the tea tree, on which you may well meet up with some of the local wildlife, including kangaroos, rabbits and echidnas.
+This superb beach is known only to the locals, and is accessed by an out-of-the-way track through the tea tree, on which you may well meet up with some of the local wildlife, including kangaroos, rabbits and echidnas.

 Overlooking the Aussie Golf Ranch and Saltwater Creek, "Saltwater Breeze Retreat" is just a short drive from central Cowes, with its supermarkets, shops, cafes and restaurants, as well as the GP Circuit and the world famous Penguin Parade.